Tag: Salt Lake City

 Composite image

-says: “Its current facade dates back to the 1950s, when the building underwent a major renovation to keep up with the industry.”
-Over its long life the Tower has been a single-screen movie house, an art-house venue, and eventually a key site for the Salt Lake Film Society, which took over operations in the early 2000s.
+By the 1950s, the towers and much of that ornate facade were removed or covered during mid-century “modernization” efforts; Carter Williams at KSL says: “Its current facade dates back to the 1950s, when the building underwent a major renovation to keep up with the industry.”
+Over its long life the Tower has been a single-screen movie house, an art-house venue and eventually a key site for the Salt Lake Film Society, which took over operations in the early 2000s.
 It is one of the oldest cinema spaces in Salt Lake City still intended for film exhibition, even as renovation plans continue to move through approvals.

-999 Magic
+999 magic

 When I lived in that apartment during the pandemic, one of the few social things that never really stopped was the 999 bike ride — this loose, late-night Thursday swarm of cyclists that always managed to gather at 9th & 9th no matter how strange the world felt.